QuEraComputing/Bloqade.jl/docs/src/install.md

 pkg> add Bloqade
 ```
 ## Using Bloqade Optimized AMIs from AWS Marketplace
-Bloqade team has implemented 2 dedicated AMIs that can be aquired using AWS Marketplace
+The Bloqade team has implemented 2 dedicated AMIs that can be acquired using AWS Marketplace

 - Bloqade AMI with Julia
 - Bloqade Optimized Deep Learning AMI with CUDA and Julia

 ### Bloqade AMI with Julia (base image)
-Bloqade Ami Containts the following:
+The Bloqade AMI containts:
-- Latest Julia installation using juliaup '1.5.1' which Julia '1.5.1'  for more information please refer to [Juliaup](https://github.com/JuliaLang/juliaup)
+- The latest Julia installation using juliaup '1.5.1' which Julia '1.5.1'  for more information please refer to [Juliaup](https://github.com/JuliaLang/juliaup)
-- Latest version of Bloqade
+- The latest version of Bloqade

 ### Bloqade Optimized Deep Learning AMI with CUDA and Julia
-In addition of the content of our base image  this image contains the following
+In addition to the content of our base image, this image further contains
 - NVIDIA CUDA, cuDNN, NCCL, GPU Drivers, Intel MKL-DNN, Docker, NVIDIA-Docker and EFA support
 - Block devices
  /dev/sda1=snap-03d72fbeb983a4663:60:true:gp2